 Do you suffer with limp hair?
 If you answered yes, then you’re probably all too familiar with the daily struggle of doing your hair, only for it to fall flat and lifeless by lunchtime.
 Those with thin tresses tend to be more prone to this problem, as fine hair becomes oilier much more quickly than curly or coarse, thicker locks.

 Luckily, we’ve discovered a few things that can be incorporated into your daily hair care routine, to help give your mane some oomph and inject much-needed volume back into lacklustre locks.
-Now, keep scrolling to find out how to banish limp hair once and for all…

-Opt for a short hairstyle
+Opt for a Short Hairstyle

 When it comes to tackling limp hair, the hairstyle you choose is key.
 Obviously the longer your hair is, the heavier it becomes – this can weigh the hair down from the roots, leaving it looking flat and shapeless.
 Choosing a short hairstyle (ideally shoulder-length or shorter) significantly reduces this problem, as hair will be lighter and therefore less likely to drop.
 Plus, it’ll cut your styling time in half – bonus!

 If you’ve got limp locks, step away from the masks and treatments.
-The formulas can often be too heavy for fine strands and end up flattening them.
+These formulas can often be too heavy for fine strands and end up flattening them.
 However, that doesn’t mean that you shouldn’t condition at all.
 One clever way around this is to actually condition before you shampoo (a method knowing as pre-pooing!).